austinjbaber/dogpi/cad/README.md

 The complete enclosure uses:

 - 8 × M2.5 × 8 mm screws
-- 2 × M2.5 × 6 mm screws for the lid closure
+- 2 × M2.5 × 6 mm screws
 - 10 × M2.5 nuts
-- 4 × M2.5 washers, 1 mm thick, one at each Pi mounting point
+- 4 × M2.5 washers (1 mm thick)

 Four screw-and-nut sets mount the Raspberry Pi and four mount the OLED.
 The 1 mm washers provide the intended spacing for the Pi board.
 The remaining two nuts drop into the rear closure pockets.
-An M2.5 × 8 mm screw can be used for the closure if that is what the standoff kit provides, but it extends about 2.4 mm beyond the captive nut and roughly 1.25 mm into the wiring cavity.
-A 6 mm screw avoids most of that projection.
-Confirm all hardware dimensions and thread engagement against the actual kit before final assembly.
+An 8 mm screw can be used for the closure if that is what the standoff kit provides, but it may extend into the wiring cavity.

 ### Lid closure and assembly

-The former side snaps have been replaced with two rigid front tuck tabs and two rear captive-nut screws.
-The front in these instructions is the low edge below the angled control deck; the tall vertical wall is the rear.
+There are two rigid front tuck tabs and two rear captive-nut screws.

-1. Drop one M2.5 nut into each open slot in the two rear base bosses.
+1. Insert one M2.5 nut into each open slot in the two rear base bosses.
-2. Hold the rear of the lid slightly raised and insert both front tabs into the matching blind receiver slots.
+2. Hold the rear of the lid slightly raised and insert both front tabs into the receiver slots.
 3. Pivot the rear of the lid down.
-Around the middle of the motion, allow the tabs to slide about 0.3 mm deeper into their pockets so the rear bearing pads pass the base rim, then let the lid settle forward again as it closes.
 Do not force the lid as a fixed hinge.
    Continue until the three-sided internal stop lip rests on the base rim.
 4. Insert an M2.5 screw through each rear lid hole and tighten it into the captive nut.
-The screw heads remain externally accessible and slightly proud.

-The closure screws use the same M2.5 hardware family as the Pi mounts.
+The closure screws use the same M2.5 hardware as the Pi mounts.
 Their printed clearance holes are 3.0 mm rather than the Pi holes' 2.8 mm because the rear screws pass horizontally through two printed walls and need reliable FDM clearance.
 The rear holes are not counterbored.

 Each default front tab is 11 mm wide, and each receiver is 11.5 mm wide for 0.25 mm clearance at either side.
-The two independent receivers tolerate minor front-wall bowing better than one long mating feature.
+The two independent receivers tolerate minor front-wall bowing better than one long, continuous mating feature.

 ## Important OpenSCAD parameters